Best Booking Software With Payment for Service Businesses in 2026

 1. Paid sessions

-You can also create coupon codes for first time offers, referral discounts, seasonal promos, or partner deals, which is useful if you run any kind of campaign that needs a tracked discount.
+You can also create coupon codes for first time offers, referral discounts, seasonal promos, or partner deals.
+That is useful if you run any kind of campaign that needs a tracked discount, like a holiday promotion or a launch offer.

 Example: For a 1 hour business strategy call, I would set the price at 250 USD with full upfront payment.
 For new clients, I would create a code FIRST50 that takes 50 USD off the first session.
 Returning clients book at full price, new ones get the discount, and the entire payment flow happens before the meeting is even confirmed.